 - Historical comparison

-This element contains, next to the name of the FMP and the reference period of the statement, a summary of the Adverse Sustainability Impact Statement.
-The summary text should be published in at least one of the official languages of the home Member State of the Financial Market Participant and, if different, in a language customary in the sphere of international finance (English).
-This will result in the fact that most FMP’s will need to publish this statement in at least two languages.
+This element contains, next to the name of the FMP and the reference period of the statement, a summary of the Adverse Sustainability Impacts Statement.
+The summary text should be published in at least one of the official languages of the home Member State of the FMP and, if different, in a language customary in the sphere of international finance (English).
+This will result in the fact that most FMPs will need to publish this statement in at least two languages.
 The summary should have a maximum length of two sides of A4 paper (when printed, the statement must be published digitally).

 Most of the indicators require extensive data collection and calculations.
-Data needs to be collected from multiple sources or providers.
-And the datasets which are required go beyond the borders of financial market data.
-Calculations need to be done and will include vast amounts of (aggregated) data.
-For example, to calculate the obligatory carbon footprint indicator you’ll need to use is the following formula:
+All indicators require non-financial data that often is not yet available at this time.
+There is a lot of effort needed to unlock this data.
+This comes to the reporting obligations investee companies need to adhere to following the NFRD and the upcoming CSRD.
+But it is clear by now that calculations need to be done and this will include vast amounts of (aggregated) data.
+For example, to calculate the obligatory carbon footprint indicator you will need to use is the following formula:

 To calculate the above formula you’ll need to have data on: